Infusionsoft vs. Drip

 Winner: Drip ekes out ahead.
 While both platforms have access to more than 1,000 integrations through Zapier, Drip’s seamless Facebook integrations pushes it to the top.

-Us: If you’re a tech whiz and migrating from one platform to another is a pretty easy process for you, then you’ll do fine on your own.
+Us: If you’re a tech whiz and switching from one platform to another is a pretty easy process for you, then you’ll do fine on your own.
 But if you’re like most of us and need a helping hand when it comes to making sure all of your customer data comes over without a hitch, we’re here for you.

 Infusionsoft: Infusionsoft has some decent pointers to help guide what to do to migrate platforms on your own, like pruning your data and backing it up, but if you want a hands-free migration, you’ll have to look outside the app for a hand.